Hafas/indiegala-auto-enter/README.md

 * `onlyEnterGuaranteed` {`Boolean`} - whether or not you only want to auto-enter guaranteed giveaways
 * `userBlacklist` {`Array<String>`} - add names of users to this array if you don't want to auto-enter their giveaways
 * `debug` {`Boolean`} - set to `true` if you want to see log output of this script in the console

+If there is an update backup the options first, because it will be overwritten otherwise.

 ## Disclaimer
 I don't take any responsibility for damage caused by this software.
 Use this software at your own risk.